Eyevinn/mp4ff/README.md

 This applies to arguments of functions and methods.
 The actual storage in slices is zero-based, so sample nr 1 has index 0 in the corresponding slice.

-## Command Line Tools

-Some useful command line tools are available in `cmd`.

-1. `mp4ff-info` prints a tree of the box hierarchy of a mp4 file with information about the boxes.
-The level of detail can be increased with the option `-l`, like `-l all:1` for all boxes or `-l trun:1,stss:1` for specific boxes.
-2. `mp4ff-pslister` extracts and displays SPS and PPS for AVC in a mp4 file.
-Partial information is printed for HEVC.
-3. `mp4ff-nallister` lists NALUs and picture types for video in progressive or fragmented file
-4. `mp4ff-wvttlister` lists details of wvtt (WebVTT in ISOBMFF) samples
-5. `mp4ff-crop` shortens a progressive mp4 file to a specified duration

-You can install these tools by going to their respective directory and run `go install .` or directly from the repo with

-    go install github.com/edgeware/mp4ff/cmd/mp4ff-info@latest

-## Example code

-Example code is available in the `examples` directory.
-The examples and their functions are:

-1. `initcreator` creates typical init segments (ftyp + moov) for video and audio
-2. `resegmenter` reads a segmented file (CMAF track) and resegments it with other segment durations using `fullSample`
-3. `segmenter` takes a progressive mp4 file and creates init and media segments from it.
-    This tool has been extended to support generation of segments with multiple tracks as well as reading and writing `mdat` in lazy mode
-4. `multitrack` parses a fragmented file with multiple tracks
-5. `decrypt-cenc` decrypts a segmented mp4 file encrypted in `cenc` mode

 ## Stability
 The APIs should be fairly stable, but minor non-backwards-compatible changes may happen until version 1.